 Gary had me go to the tool room and get some rubber boots and a rain suit.
 When we arrived at the water treatment building George Pepple was there waiting for us.
 The pump was in place and only the couplings needed to be connected to the acid line.
 Gary explained to me as he carefully tightened the bolts around the flange that you had to do it just right in order for the flange to seat properly and create a good seal.
 He would tighten one bolt, then the bolt opposite it until he worked his way around the flange.
 He also explained that you didn’t want to over-tighten it.

 Anyway.
 When he was through tightening the couplings I was given a water hose to hold in case some acid were to spray out of the connections when the pump was turned on.
 After the clearance was returned and the operator had closed the breaker, George turned the pump on.
-When he did the coupling that Gary had so carefully tightened to just the right torque using just the right technique sprayed a clear liquid all over George Pepple’s shoes.
+When he did, the coupling that Gary had so carefully tightened to just the right torque using just the right technique sprayed a clear liquid all over George Pepple’s shoes.

 Gary quickly reached for the controls to turn off the pump.
 I immediately directed the water from the hose on George’s shoes while he began to jump up and down.
 In last week’s post I explained that when I was working in the River Pump forebay pit shoveling sand, there was a point when I realized that I was covered from head to foot with tiny crawling bugs, and I felt like running around in circles screaming like a little girl (See “Power Plant Men Taking the Temperature Down By The River“).

-If I had done that, I probably would have been singing the same song and dance that George Pepple was doing at that moment.
+If I had done that, I probably would have been doing the same song and dance routine that George Pepple was doing at that moment.
 Because he indeed was screaming like a little girl (I thought).
 His reaction surprised me because I didn’t see the tell tale signs of sizzling bubbles and smoke that you would see in a movie when someone throws acid on someone.
 I continued hosing him down and after a minute or so, he calmed down to the point where he was coherent again.
 He had me run water on his shoes for a long time before he took them off and put on rubber boots.

 After hosing off the pipes, Gary took the coupling apart and put the o-ring in place that he had left out.